 By following these steps, you can create a PowerPoint presentation from scratch that is engaging, informative, and visually appealing.
-Remember to keep your audience in mind and use visuals, concise text, and a clear structure to effectively convey your message.
+Remember, when creating a PowerPoint presentation, to keep your audience in mind and use visuals, concise text, and a clear structure to effectively convey your message.

 What are different ways to start a PowerPoint presentation?